-- The $50 enrollment fee will be withdrawn with your first payment.
+- The $50 enrollment fee will be withdrawn each semester.

 Paying for Summer Classes

 Summer bills must be paid before your classes begin.
 Summer classes do not have any additional fees so you're only charged for tuition.
 Please Note: The automatic payment plan does not apply to the summer term.
 There is no institutional aid available for the summer term.
-To pay, click the "Pay My Bill Now" button to the right, then sign into WebAdvisor as a student.
+To pay, click the "Pay My Bill Now" button below, then log in to the CU Self Service Center using your student ID and password.
 You'll see an option to view your statement and make a payment.